Helen Scholes - Registered Member MBACP (Accred) Counsellor & Supervisor

-- I offer face to face counselling for adults and young people aged sixteen and over and can usually offer you an appointment within 7 days.
-Due to Covid-19, I am currently only able to offer face to face sessions between 9am and 5pm Monday - Friday.
+- I offer face to face counselling for adults and young people aged eighteen and over and can usually offer you an appointment within 7 days.

 - I have experience of treating people with depression, anxiety, panic attacks, bereavement, relationship difficulties, trauma, family issues, life-changes, confidence and self-esteem problems, work-place issues and stress.

 - You will be welcomed regardless of your social, religious or ethnic background, your sexuality or gender identity.
 I am committed to promoting inclusion and am comfortable and competent working with issues of identity and difference.